bernardodiasc/xslt/README.md

 ### Navigation mode simple

 The mode `simple` will print the matched xml nodes as it is.
-Since HTML is compatible with XML.
+Since XHTML is XML, .

 - Match: `data/module[@name='navigation']`
 - Mode: simple